Hair loss after giving birth is called telogen effluvium.

 - coming out when you brush your hair

-Usually your hair becomes thinner all over your scalp.
-Occasionally you may have patches where the hair loss is more noticeable.
+Your hair may become thinner all over your scalp.
+Some women may have patches where their hair loss is more noticeable.

-The rapid change in hormone levels after the birth is a 'shock' to your system.
-This causes your hair to move from the growth phase to the shedding phase (telogen).
+The rapid change in hormone levels causes your hair to move from the growth phase to the shedding phase.

-No treatment is needed.
-Telogen effluvium usually resolves completely after 3 to 6 months.
+Telogen effluvium usually resolves after 3 to 6 months.
 This is the normal length of the shedding phase before the growth phase begins again.

 You do not need to have treatment.
 Your GP may suggest doing blood tests to check your iron and thyroid levels.

 If you smoke, stopping smoking will help.

 Eat a healthy diet.
 Foods that contain iron and protein, fresh fruit and vegetables can help.